 To learn more about the concerns associated with the provincial ecological offsetting policy proposal, please read this joint submission to Environmental Registry of Ontario posting 019-6161.
 Registered organizations interested in adding their signatures are welcome to sign on by completing this online form by December 18.
 The deadline for public comment is December 30, 2022 for individuals or groups interested in submitting their own feedback.

 For more information about ecological offsetting, specifically relating to wetlands, check out Ontario Nature’s new primer, which introduces the basics of wetland offsetting practice and policy, including additional resources for those who want to delve even deeper.

-Sarah Hasenack (she/her) joined Ontario Nature as a Wetland Conservation Intern in Spring 2022.
-She has a passion for the protection and appreciation of nature fostered through years of family camping and hiking trips, which is now backed up by a Bachelor and a Master of Science in Environmental Sciences completed at the University of Guelph.
+Sarah Hasenack (she/her) joined Ontario Nature in Spring 2022 and is loving her work as the organization’s Conservation Planning Coordinator.
+She has a passion protecting and appreciating nature fostered through years of family camping and hiking trips, backed up by a Bachelor and Master of Science in Environmental Sciences both completed at the University of Guelph.